M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 > **Repository**: https://github.com/M0nkeyFl0wer/web3-privacy-ethereum-cypherpunk-research

-**TL;DR**: We have 110 deeply-researched Web3 privacy projects with constitutional-grade verification and quality assurance.
-We'd like to contribute this data to enhance the Web3Privacy Explorer database.
+**TL;DR**: We have 86 deeply-researched Web3 privacy projects (TIER 1+2: complete/substantial data) ready to contribute to enhance the Web3Privacy Explorer database.
+An additional 24 projects (TIER 3+4) are in our research pipeline for data completion.

 ---